Was My Baby's Injury Due to Medical Negligence?

 Use these links to jump to different sections:

-“Often, we have to explain that whether clients are even able to sue depends on various factors, such as state law,” says Tom Jacob, a medical malpractice attorney in Austin.
+Tom Jacob, a medical malpractice attorney in Austin, Texas, explains that these cases are complex from the very start and require legal help.
+“Often, we have to explain that whether clients are even able to sue depends on various factors, such as state law,” he says.

 “This is probably the toughest question we get, and we go through a fairly extensive process to determine whether their case is one we can take.
 It’s important for clients to seek out experienced lawyers because if your lawyer doesn’t do the work upfront, that could mean trouble for your case down the line.”